margo-K/autocomplete/benchmarks/README.md

 None

 ###Getting Started
-Benchmake is designed to be imported into a the python REPL or into a script for benchmarking a particular application
+Benchmark is designed to be imported into a the python REPL or into a script for benchmarking a particular application

 ####Primary Function (must always be imported):
--__benchmark(inputs,fns,reportfn,trials,*reportargs)___: does all
+- __benchmark(inputs,fns,reportfn,trials,*reportargs)__: does all
 the work of benchmarking (times the fns, prints a report)

 ####Current Report Functions (passed to benchmark fn)
--simplereport: prints all times in the log for all functions in the log
+- simplereport: prints all times in the log for all functions in the log
--statsreport: prints the avgtime, maxtime and mintime for all functions in the log
+- statsreport: prints the avgtime, maxtime and mintime for all functions in the log

 Note: User-defined report functions can also be passed using the reportfn keyword (see example in searchbm.py)

 ###Examples

-Functions to Benchmark:
+Using the following functions for benchmarking:

 ```
 def add(a,b):